stevenferrer/plet/README.md

 ## Contributing

-Please feel free to contribute by openning an PR.
+Please feel free to contribute by openning a PR.